 - Bend your arms and lower your chest down to the floor.

 - Straighten your arms and push yourself back up.
 Keep going until you cannot do another rep with good form.

 - If full push-ups are too challenging, bend your legs and rest on your knees.
-These are called three-quarter push-ups.
+These are called three-quarter push-ups or knee push-up.

 4. Prone-Iso Abs aka Planks